Enfield Landlord Licensing

 What documents do I need for a licence application?

-You will need: a valid EICR (Electrical Installation Condition Report), a current gas safety certificate (CP12), a fire risk assessment, an Energy Performance Certificate (EPC, minimum E rating), floor plans with room measurements, planning permission (required due to Article 4 Direction), building insurance, proof of identity, and proof of ownership.
+You will need: a valid EICR (Electrical Installation Condition Report), a current gas safety certificate (CP12), a fire risk assessment, an Energy Performance Certificate (EPC, minimum E rating), floor plans with room measurements, planning permission (required due to Article 4 Direction for HMOs), building insurance, proof of identity, and proof of ownership.

 What happens if I rent without a licence?